MatthijsReyers/SmartBrute/README.md

 ```

 ### 1.4 Declaring variables
-The whole point of SmartBrute is to generate password lists using information about the target, in this step we'll declare some variables with that information.
+The whole point of SmartBrute is to generate password lists using information about the target, in this step we'll declare some variables to hold that information.

 ### 1.6 Stop
 The whole point of SmartBrute is to generate password lists using information about the target, in this step we'll declare